The Bivi Kitchen

-There is nothing worse than a full tank of gas, a bag full of dyhrated food, but no way to light the stove!
-Most ways of lighting your stove are open to failure, from auto igniters that become broken, lighters that crack and loose their fuel, to matches that get damp.
+There is nothing worse than a full tank of gas, a bag full of dehydrated food, but no way to light the stove!
+Most ways of lighting your stove are open to failure, from auto igniters that become broken, lighters that crack and lose their fuel, to matches that get damp.
 So going with a single lighting source isn’t a good idea, and I’d advise taking all three!
-On most climbs I’ll use a stove with an auto igniter, as although it adds a little more stove, it allows you to get the stove relit instantly when your tea boils over.
-To this I’d add a new lighter for each person on the team, which ideally should be kept close to the skin or in a zip log bag (make sure your hands are dry when using it as a wet thumb may dampen the flint).
-To this I’d add a set of lifeboat matches, that are waterproof and able to work in any conditions (even underwater).
+On most climbs, I’ll use a stove with an auto igniter, as although it adds a little more stove, it allows you to get the stove relit instantly when your tea boils over.
+To this, I’d add a new lighter for each person on the team, which ideally should be kept close to the skin or in a zip log bag (make sure your hands are dry when using it as a wet thumb may dampen the flint).
+To this, I’d add a set of lifeboat matches, that are waterproof and able to work in any conditions (even underwater).

 I don’t know about you, but this is what I always forget, and so end up using half a film canister, angle peg or just my fingers.
-There should really be no excuse for not having a ‘climbing spoon’ as the marjet seems to be awash with plastic and titanium eating utensils.
+There should really be no excuse for not having a ‘climbing spoon’ as the market seems to be awash with plastic and titanium eating utensils.
 So just to show that I take this seriously here’s my top five in food shovels.